iconoir-icons/iconoir/packages/iconoir-vue/README.md

 Iconoir is an open source library with 900+ SVG Icons.
 No premium icons, no email sign-up, no newsletters.
 You can browse the full suite of icons at [iconoir.com](https://iconoir.com/).

-`iconoir-vue` is an open source package that exports these icons as Vue.js components that can be used in all of your Vue projects.
+`@iconoir/vue` is an open source package that exports these icons as Vue.js components that can be used in all of your Vue projects.
 Thanks to `vue-demi`, both Vue 2 and Vue 3 are supported.

 ## Installation

 ```
-yarn add iconoir-vue
+yarn add @iconoir/vue
 ```

 or

 ```
-npm i iconoir-vue
+npm i @iconoir/vue
 ```

 or

 ```
-pnpm add iconoir-vue
+pnpm add @iconoir/vue
 ```

 ## Usage